semgrep/semgrep-docs/docs/semgrep-cloud-platform/dashboard.md

 1. Click the <i class="fa-solid fa-sliders"></i> **All projects** button.
 2. Select the project(s) from the drop-down box.
 The Dashboard, including all widgets, reloads to reflect data from the selected project(s).

-## Summarizing a projects security posture
+## Summarizing the security posture of a project

 ![Screenshot of dashboard projects](/img/dashboard-most-findings.png)